shopware/docs/products/guided-shopping/installation.md

 ## Rebuild Shopware PWA

-In order to synchronize `SwagGuidedShopping` plugin on the backend (installed before), the Shopware PWA must be rebuilt (recompiled) after the plugins are downloaded.
-Thanks to this, the PWA will contain the Guided Shopping plugin installed and ready to use.
+In order to synchronize the installed `SwagGuidedShopping` plugin in the backend, the Shopware PWA must be rebuilt (recompiled) after the plugins are downloaded.
+Follow the below steps:

-1. Check credentials in the `.env` file (ADMIN_USER and ADMIN_PASSWORD)
+1. Check credentials in the `.env` file (ADMIN_USER and ADMIN_PASSWORD).
 1. Run the build command.

     ```bash